 Every day, hundreds of insomniacs flock to hypnotherapy in search of help.
 "Hypnotherapy is by no means a magic bullet, but it is a very powerful tool to facilitate a peaceful night's sleep," says hypnotherapist John McGrail.

 According to hypnotists, there are a handful of factors that most commonly keep people from sleeping well.
 We consulted three trusted hypnotherapists to identify those factors and offer their best techniques for correcting them.
 Keep scrolling to learn hypnotists' top five tricks for falling asleep fast.

-The key to restful sleep is to "create balance and harmony in your home, body, and mind," says hypnotherapist Nancy Irwin.
-One way to throw off that harmony is to overstimulate your mind with technology, disturbing TV shows and movies, even negative conversations.
+The key to restful sleep is to "create balance and harmony in your home, body and mind," says hypnotherapist Nancy Irwin.
+One way to throw off that harmony is to overstimulate your mind with technology, disturbing TV shows and movies and even negative conversations.

 The hour before bed should be focused on "uplifting, humorous, life-affirming information," Irwin says.
 Otherwise, your brain will be overrun with negative energy, keeping you from drifting off to sleep.

 Instead of catching up on Game of Thrones before bed, wind down with a few positive-minded chapters of The Law of Attraction (£12).